-- A. Supervision must be provided as needed during the card room operations by an agent with authority equal to or greater than those being supervised. - B. A supervisor may function as a dealer without any other supervision if disputes are resolved by supervisory personnel independent of the transaction or independent of the card games department; or a dealer may function as a supervisor if not dealing the game.
+- A. Supervision shall be provided at all times the card room is in operations by personnel with authority equal to or greater than those being supervised. - B. A supervisor may function as a dealer without any other supervision if disputes are resolved by supervisory personnel independent of the transaction or independent of the card games department; or a dealer may function as a supervisor if not dealing the game.